What is encopresis?

 Treatment for encopresis may include:

 • Keeping bowel movements soft so the stool will pass easily.
 Your child's physician will often prescribe medications to help keep your child's bowel movements soft for several months.
 This will help prevent stool impaction from occurring again.
-Please do not give your child stool softeners without the approval of a physician.
+Please do not give your child laxatives without the approval of a physician.

 • Retraining the intestine and rectum to gain control over bowel movements.